notahelpdesk/sql-snippets/README.md

 # SQL Snippets

-SQL code snippets to make life easier.
-These are all specific to MS SQL Server
+SQL code snippets to make database life easier

-## delta-scripts
+## Editors

-This folder has scripts to simplify the creation of delta scripts for creating and updating databases.
 There are snippet files for the following editors

 * [Atom](https://atom.io/)
 * [Notepad++](https://notepad-plus-plus.org/)
 * [SQL Server Management Studio (SSMS)](https://msdn.microsoft.com/en-us/library/mt238290.aspx).
 Note that snippets were not introduced into SSMS until the 2012 version (version 11.0)
 * [Visual Studio](https://www.visualstudio.com/)

+Note that for Atom, it will be necessary to edit the snippets.cson file manually and import the snippets from the appropriate .cson file within this repository.

+## delta-scripts

+This folder has scripts to simplify the creation of delta scripts for creating and updating databases.

 The following snippets are available: